-The Teleferico (Cable Car) has not been operating for long but it already has amassed legions of riders who wait patiently outside the cable car stations in Port and Fira Town.
+The Teleferico (Cable Car) has been operating not for long but it already has amassed legions of riders who wait patiently outside the cable car stations in Port and Fira Town.
 The usual time to ascend the 500 odd steps by foot between the port and Fira town is 1.5 hours and it’s extremely exhausting though rewarding in terms of views.

 For kids and seniors, navigating the donkey poo-laden steps are next to impossible.
 The other option of using the poor malnourished donkeys is also extremely uncomfortable as well as unethical … it takes close to an hour too.
-The Teleferico solves all these problems by providing a swift 4-minute ascent/ descent from the port to Fira town and lets tourists save their time and energy for more sightseeing.
+Teleferico solves all these problems by providing a swift 4-minute ascent/ descent from the port to Fira town and lets tourists save their time and energy for more sightseeing.

-The Loula and Evangelos Nomikos Foundation started in 1979 by the shipowner Evangelos Nomikos that bore all the expenses for the purchase and the installation of the Cable Car.
+The Loula and Evangelos Nomikos Foundation were started in 1979 by the shipowner Evangelos Nomikos that bore all the expenses for the purchase and the installation of the Cable Car.
 The transport problem of Santorini was causing a lot of issues to the locals as well as tourists who were visiting the island each year.
 It was becoming very difficult for seniors and kids to make the journey from the port at the bottom of the hill to Fira at the top of the hill.

 The ethical concerns about the practice of using malnourished donkeys as the sole transportation medium was also another factor that necessitated the installation of the cable car.

 Evangelos took the noble step of offering one of the most superior transportation works of the Cyclades province… the Teleferico.
 The cable car belongs equal to the 14 communities of Santorini and has now become an important part of enjoying the Santorini experience.
-The cable car started running from 1982 and has been serving the local community and tourists since then.
+The cable car started running in 1982 and has been serving the local community and tourists since then.

 A percentage of the money earned by the cable car is offered to the traditional mule drivers who have been serving the island for decades and are an integral part of Santorini’s culture.
-Rest of the proceeds from the tickets go to the island communities for the execution of developmental work.
+The rest of the proceeds from the tickets go to the island communities for the execution of developmental work.
 Around 1200 people per hour are served by the Santorini Cable Car and the Doppelmayr cable car company has constructed it according to the Austrian regulations.